How Can I Read If I Have Retinitis Pigmentosa?

 Although there is no cure for this eye disease yet, there is still hope for those with RP.
 Vision loss can be managed with the help of low vision aids and glasses.
 If you or a loved one suffer from vision loss, speak with an IALVS low vision eye doctor about the many low vision aids that can help you maintain or regain your independence and a high quality of life.

 The earliest and most common symptoms of RP are decreased peripheral vision and night-blindness.

 As the eye condition advances and central vision deteriorates, it will unfortunately become more difficult to read.
 To help improve your reading ability, your IALVS eye doctor will recommend suitable low vision aids or devices, such as prismatic reading glasses.
-Another solutions include magnifiers to help enlarge the text.
+Another solution includes magnifiers to help enlarge the text.

 Below is a list of low vision aids that can improve reading and other daily tasks:

 - Low vision magnifying reading glasses